 Of all the great things the Irish brought into the world, from the Book of Kells to Daniel O’Donnell, whiskey should take the top spot.
 It has inspired poets like Brendan Behan, has fuelled many political debates, and was also quite handy as a general antiseptic back before the advent of modern medicine.
 As a result, Irish whiskey is a great souvenir to bring home from your trip to Ireland.

-Due to the special processes and ingredients involved in creating Irish whiskey, the taste is quite different from Scottish whisky or Japanese efforts (which have a unique flavor pallet as well), but this authentic creation of the Emerald Island is the perfect gift to bring home for your close friend or family member.
+Due to the special processes and ingredients involved in creating Irish whiskey, the taste is quite different from Scottish whiskey or Japanese efforts (which have a unique flavor pallet as well), but this authentic creation of the Emerald Island is the perfect gift to bring home for your close friend or family member.

 Getting whiskey out of Ireland to the United States or Canada is also surprisingly easy—you just need to make sure you pack it well and don't exceed the allowance for liquor of each country's customs agency.
 However, if you plan to travel elsewhere abroad before returning to America, you should check with the customs agency in the next stop on your trip to see how much whiskey you can bring in without declaration.